-To advance respect for human rights, UConn faculty engage with policymakers, businesses, and stakeholders and support student learning and professional opportunities in business and human rights.
+To advance respect for human rights, UConn faculty engage with policymakers, businesses, advocates and other stakeholders and support student learning and professional opportunities in business and human rights.

 With the United Nations Committee on Economic, Social and Cultural Rights (CESCR)